plenario/plenario/README.md

 plenario was idealized and coded by @gabrielacaesar.
-@guisoares2011 has kindly helped with a pull request. and we also had some help of three teachers who work for senai santa cecília, located in são paulo, brazil.
+@guisoares2011 has kindly helped with a pull request. and we also had some help of three teachers who work for senai santa cecília, institution located in são paulo, brazil.

 the main idea is to offer a social control tool that stimulates the social participation and transparency. we believe accountability is important to consolidate democracies.